zieluzieluzielu/cookbook-backend/README.md

 ## TECHNOLOGIES USED

-Project korzystający z Gradle i Spring Boot (2.3.0).
-Java 8
+Project was built on Java 8, is using Gradle and Spring Boot (2.3.0).

 - lombok
 - springweb
 - gradle
 - springboot 2.3.0
 - Vaadin for front-end
-- zapytania namedquery korzystające z języka HQL
+- named queries (HQL language)

-do projketu zostala zbudowana lokalnie baza danych.
+Project is connected to locally built database (MYSQL)

 ## HOW TO RUN